Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iot-hub/README.md

 * Choose the Azure region **location**  which can be the same region as the resource group or a different region than the resource group) where your resources will be deployed - **Required**.

-* Choose the **fhirContributorPrincipalId** which is the Azure AD user object ID that you would like to provide FHIR Contributor access to for viewing data on your FHIR service - **Optional**.
+* Choose the **fhirContributorPrincipalId** which is the Azure AD user object ID that you would like to provide FHIR Data Contributor access to for viewing data on your FHIR service - **Optional**.

+* Leave the **Device Mapping** and **Destination Mapping** options at their defaults.

-**NOTES** - If you do not wish to use the **fhirContributorPrincipalId** option, clear the field of any entries.
+**NOTE** - If you do not choose to use the **fhirContributorPrincipalId** option, clear the field of any entries.
 To learn more about how to acquire an Azure AD user object ID, see [Find the user object ID](https://learn.microsoft.com/partner-center/find-ids-and-domain-names#find-the-user-object-id).

 All other parameters for deployment are automatically configured for you.